-The Company is focusing on realizing the Shionogi Group EHS\ Policy, which was established in October 2015, to conduct business activities in a manner that gives consideration to protection of the global environment, prevention of pollution, and support of the health and safety of our employees and the local communities in which Shionogi Group companies operate.
-The EHS Unit established in April 2016 has set safety and health management rules and created a management framework in the domestic Shionogi Group to build a group-wide EHS system at a higher level.
+In addition, the Company, centered on its EHS Unit, is focusing on actualizing the Shionogi Group EHS Policy, which was established in October 2015, to conduct business activities in a manner that gives consideration to protection of the global environment, prevention of pollution, and support of the health and safety of our employees and the local communities in which Shionogi Group companies operate.
+The EHS Unit has set safety and health management rules and created a management framework in the domestic Shionogi Group to build a group-wide EHS system at a higher level.

-\EHS: Environment, Health and Safety
+EHS: Environment, Health and Safety